 Make 4th of July activities fun for seniors

-When older adults are included in group celebrations like 4th of July, they feel engaged in life and connected with family and friends.
+When older adults are included in group celebrations like 4th of July festivities, they feel more connected with family and friends and more engaged in life.
 But some traditional activities might not be well-suited for seniors.

-We’ve rounded up over a dozen ideas for adapting those traditional activities so older adults can join in the fun while staying comfortable and calm.
+We’ve rounded up more than a dozen ideas for adapting traditional activities so seniors can join in the fun while staying comfortable and calm.

 Many seniors still enjoy traditional celebrations like going to a relative or friend’s house for a lively barbecue.
 Others love to see live fireworks in the evening.